suve/copydeps/README.txt

 copydeps - copy a program's dependencies (.so / .dll files)

-copydeps is a small script that can be used to find and copy all .so / .dll files needed by a program to run.
+copydeps is a small program that can be used to find and copy all .so / .dll files needed by a program to run.
 This can be useful when you want to bundle an application together will all its dependencies.